ongov/ontario-design-system/packages/ontario-design-system-component-library/src/components/ontario-critical-alert/readme.md

 	<a href="https://designsystem.ontario.ca/">Ontario Design System</a> web components now available!!!
 </OntarioCriticalAlert>

-## Technical Note: SSR and Content Rendering
+## Technical Note: SSR (Server-Side Rendering) and Content Rendering

+The Ontario Critical Alert component supports two ways of defining content:

+- Via the `content` prop (as a string)
+- Via slotted children placed between the component's opening and closing tags

-The Ontario Critical Alert component supports rendering content via either the `content` prop or slotted HTML between tags.
-However, only the `content` prop is guaranteed to render correctly during Server-Side Rendering (SSR).
+While both approaches work in the browser, only the `content` prop is reliably rendered during Server-Side Rendering (SSR).

-> Recommended for SSR:
+> **Recommended for SSR:**
 >
-> ```html
-> <ontario-critical-alert content="Emergency alert message." />
-> ```

-> Avoid relying solely on slotted content for SSR:
+> During SSR, fallback content using `host.textContent` is not reliably available.
+This is why it is recommended to pass the critical alert content through the `content` prop.
+Eg:
 >
 > ```html
-> <ontario-critical-alert> <a href="#">Emergency alert</a> is in effect. </ontario-critical-alert>
+> <ontario-critical-alert content="Emergency alert message."></ontario-critical-alert>
 > ```

-> Slotted content may not render properly on the server when using shadow DOM.

 <!-- Auto Generated Below -->